madhavkarri/-CarND-P7-PathPlanning/Writeup_Report.md

   - Step 1: Initialize new path trajectory by adding all the waypoints from previous path trajectory
   - Step 2: To step 1 add new waypoints by using spline curve generated previously
   - The combined total of previous and new waypoints in the new path trajectory is set to 50
-  - In addition, irrespective of the number of new waypoints added to the new path trajectory, the combined distance of the newly added waypoints is about 30 meters
+  - In addition, irrespective of the number of new waypoints added to the new path trajectory, the combined distance of the newly added waypoints is a fixed length